Prince Jackson Shares Rare Picture Of Blanket Jackson On Instagram

 Unlike their sister, Paris Jackson, who’s a model, the two Jackson brothers keep relatively low profiles.
 This is especially true of Blanket, or “Bigi” as he’s known to loved ones.
 The youngest Jackson boy was kept largely out of the public eye when he was growing up, and even though he’s 17 and almost an adult, he still rarely makes public statements or appearances, and his older siblings are still rumored to be protective of him.

 So it should come as something of a surprise that Blanket’s older brother, Prince, shared a photo of him on Instagram.
-Specifically, the oldest of Michael Jackson’s kids posted a shot of a group of friends going to see Avengers: Endgame and at unspecified theater.
+Specifically, the oldest of Michael Jackson’s kids posted a shot of a group of friends going to see Avengers: Endgame at an unspecified theater.
 Prince captioned the photo simply #Endgame.

 To be fair, Prince didn’t exactly go out of his way to point out that he was posting a picture of his brother.
 In fact, if you weren’t looking for Bigi, you wouldn’t even notice him.
 Though there are well over a dozen people in the shot, users were quick to notice that Blanket was in there.
 In fact, as one Instagram user wrote, “Everyone is noticing Bigi only lol.”